Skip to main content

 CAD000: Design Principles

 This document details general design and engineering principles deployed in the implementation and documentation of Convex.
+All CADs should refer to and align with these principles.

 Technical Principles